KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 ------------------------------------------------------------------------------------------------------------------------

 The below two images shows how to enable the filtering functionality on a specific field of a dataset.
-From the *Data* section you need to click the gear icon and switch on the *Enable filter* to choose the *comparison operator* with a specific value.
+From the *Data* section you need to click the gear icon and switch on the *Enable filter*.

 .. figure:: media/filtering_2.png

    Activating filters - 1

+Afterwards you need to choose the *comparison operator* and specify a value.

 .. figure:: media/filtering_3.png